cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.7.2v0.1
 Protect against spoofing of employee names SHALL be enabled.

 - _Rationale:_ Spoofing of employee identities (e.g., CEO and IT staff) can potentially deceive users into interacting with malicious content, posing a security risk.
-By enabling protection against such spoofing, this risk can be reduced, enhancing the safety and integrity of user data and systems.
+Enabling protection against such spoofing can reduce this risk, enhancing the safety and integrity of user data and systems.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping